mhammadsaani/myDevOpsNotes/README.md

 - Solved 2 leet code problem (Finally back on programming)
 - Write ✍️ notes because will soon be writing a blog on networking for DevOps.

+### Day 13
+- Learnt about Build Tools and Package Managers
+- Learnt about maven and gradle for building java apps
+- Learnt about for JS apps
+- Build a JS app & two Java Apps
+- Solved a LeetCode problem

 ***

 What this Repo Contains?